 - DC operated heater

 As I already mentioned, Facon is going to be on this list once or twice!
-This particular heater pad is also built for 50 gallon holding tanks, but it is made to be installed using your DC or battery power system, not your AC.
-This may be a more beneficial option for you.
+This particular heater pad is also built for 50-gallon holding tanks, but it is made to be installed using your DC or battery power system, not your AC, which may be more beneficial for some.

-This heating pad passed the US Standard QAI Quality Certification, which means it is a reliable and safe product.
-Facon also takes full responsibility for their products and customer dissatisfaction, offering a reliable customer service line and a one year warranty on this heater.
+This heating pad passed the US Standard QAI Quality Certification, which means it is a reliable and safe product, something important for my partner and me as we only want safe, durable products in your rig.
+Facon also takes full responsibility for their products and customer dissatisfaction, offering a reliable customer service line and a one-year warranty on this heater, giving me the peace of mind I need that if I face an issue, I have somebody to help for some help and advice.

 Other than that, the specifications on this model are similar to the last product listed, save for the size of the pad and that it runs on DC instead of AC power.
-If you own a tank that is larger than 50 gallons, you can purchase additional pads that will fully heat your tanks.
+For tanks larger than 50 gallons, I would advise purchasing additional pads as the goal is to heat the tanks fully, stopping them from freezing.

 The built-in sensor in the heater will turn “ON” the tank heater as soon as the tank temperature drops to 45°F( + – 5 degrees).
 The tank heater immediately starts protecting your holding tank from freezing up.
 When the temperature in the holding tank rises to 68°F( + – 5 degrees), the tank heater will automatically turn “ OFF”.
-Easy as that!
+This heater is therefore easy to use and is an effective way of protecting my tanks from the cold.

 You can learn more and see today’s price on Amazon by clicking here.